Ernest Wingate-Saul: Legal career

 Wingate-Saul died in 1944.
 Wingate-Saul Road in Fairfield, Lancaster is named after him.

 Family

 He married first, in 1902, Violet Satterthwaite (died 1935), daughter of Thomas Edmondson Stedman Satterthwaite, of Lancaster.
 They had three sons and two daughters.
 After his first wife's death, he married secondly, in 1938, Dorothy Sharpe, daughter of Edmund Sharpe, of Halton Hall, Lancaster.

+His son Basil Wingate-Saul was a County Court judge and a circuit judge.